How To Get Help With Bankruptcy Fees

 2. Talk to your union’s Welfare Officer

 If you are a member or former member of a union and feel you can talk to the Union’s Welfare Officer, you can ask if they are able to assist by giving help with bankruptcy fees.
-For union contact information in the UK, visit:
+For union contact information in the UK, find a Union here.

 It would also be worth contacting your local Citizens’ Advice Bureau.
 They may know if there are any local funds that you can apply to, to help with bankruptcy fees.